IBM/oic-i-agentic-ai-tutorials/i-oic-rbac-using-obo/README.md

 ### 3️⃣ [hr_agent_automation](hr_agent_automation)

-This folder contains the complete code for ai agents, connections and tools, you will deploy them in orchestrate
+This folder contains the complete code for agents, connections and tools, you will deploy them in orchestrate.

 ---